 College Advising Timeline

-Students take the PSAT for the last time and may qualify for national merit scholarships depending on their respective scores.
+Students take the PSAT for the last time and may qualify for the National Merit Scholarship program depending on their respective scores.
+Students take the practice ACT to be able to understand the differences between the standardized exams.
 This is the last practice exam before taking the SAT and ACT.

 Financial aid and scholarship workshops are also offered to provide an overview of the FAFSA and CSS Profile forms that are used by colleges, as well as information about local, state and national scholarships.

-During the mid-point of junior year, all students and their families will meet with the Director of College Advising and complete interest surveys to determine the student’s individual plan for college and possible post-graduate interests.
+During the mid-point of junior year, all students and their families will meet with the Director of College Advising and complete interest and criteria surveys to determine the student’s individual plan for college and post-graduate interests.
 Students also meet with the Director of College Advising individually to continue these discussions.
-All students use Family Connection to direct and document their college search and applications.
+All students use Naviance Student to direct and document their college search and applications.

 Students select two faculty members to write letters of recommendation on their behalf for their college applications.